“Learn, enjoy and achieve together.”

 - To respond, within reason, promptly to requests for support from families at home.
 This should be done via email or by adding further video guidance for families.
 Staff and parents should communicate via the school office email address or call to speak to the class teacher, before 8:45 and after 3:15

 - Should a staff member require support with the use of technology, it is their responsibility to seek this support in school and Senior Leaders will ensure that support is given promptly.
+Technology and devices are provided, on loan, where required.
+Class teacher will discuss remote learning during weekly welfare calls, families are encouraged to discuss any difficulties access the remote learning offer at these calls.

 Ask you class teacher for your login